For problems & solutions running eComscan, see troubleshooting.

 PCI SSC deliberately remains vague about compliance for M1 stores, thereby shifting the risk to the merchant.
 As long as no security incident happens, there is no problem.
 But if an issue happens, it is up to the merchant to prove that s/he has implemented sufficient compensating controls.
 See also our blog about this subject.

 We believe that our product provides by far the best available security for Magento stores today.
 However, it is not a magic bullet.
 For example, we cannot prevent abuse if a merchant accidentally leaks his/her Magento admin password, or one of the staff members becomes victim of a phishing campaign.
-We are able to limit and mitigate any damage, because our monitoring software will quickly alert you to any malicious activity on your store.
+However, we are able to limit and mitigate any damage for you, because our monitoring software will quickly alert you to any malicious activity on your store.